OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 7. *userInterface* — User interface properties for this parameter.
 This metadata defines how a user interface element should be constructed to allow a user to input a value for the parameter.
     1. *control* — The user interface control to use when editing this parameter.
-       The default, if not provided, is "LINE_EDIT" when *allowedValues* is not provided, “DROPDOWN_LIST” when it is.
+       The default, if not provided, is "LINE_EDIT" when *allowedValues* is not provided, "DROPDOWN_LIST" when it is.
-        1. “LINE_EDIT“ — This is a freeform string line edit control.
+        1. "LINE_EDIT" — This is a freeform string line edit control.
 Cannot be used when *allowedValues* is provided.
-        2. “MULTILINE_EDIT” — This is a freeform string multi-line edit control.
+        2. "MULTILINE_EDIT" — This is a freeform string multi-line edit control.
 It uses a fixed width font, intended for editing script code.
 The vertical size of this control is set to grow to fit the available space.
 Cannot be used when *allowedValues* is provided.
-        3. “DROPDOWN_LIST” — This is a dropdown list, for selecting from a fixed set of values.
+        3. "DROPDOWN_LIST" — This is a dropdown list, for selecting from a fixed set of values.
 It requires that *allowedValues* is also provided.
-        4. “CHECK_BOX” — This is a checkbox control.
+        4. "CHECK_BOX" — This is a checkbox control.
 It requires that *allowedValues* is also provided, and contains two values, case-insensitive, one representing true and another representing false.
-            * Valid pairs are [“true”, “false”], [“yes”, “no”], [“on”, “off”], and [“1”, “0”].
+            * Valid pairs are ["true", "false"], ["yes", "no"], ["on", "off"], and ["1", "0"].
-        5. “HIDDEN” — This hides the parameter from the user interface.
+        5. "HIDDEN" — This hides the parameter from the user interface.
-    2. *label* — The user interface label to use when displaying the parameter’s edit control.
+    2. *label* — The user interface label to use when displaying the parameter's edit control.
 If not provided, the implementation should default to using the parameter *name*.
        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).
     3. *groupLabel* — Parameters with the same *groupLabel* value should be placed together in a grouping control with the value of *groupLabel* as its label.
        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).

+With the EXPR extension, the value of a Job Parameter of this type is referenced in format strings as `Param.<name>`, returning a `string` type value.

 ### 2.2. `<JobPathParameterDefinition>`

-Defines a job parameter that allows input to a Job Template of a single string value that represents a file or directory path on a filesystem.
+Defines a job parameter that allows input to a Job Template of a single string value that represents a file or directory path on a filesystem, or a URI.
 This parameter type differs from a [`<JobStringParameterDefinition>`](#21-jobstringparameterdefinition) in that the value of the parameter automatically has defined and matching path mapping rules applied to it.